Parent & Family Resources

 The Ohio State University at Marion is part of one of the most comprehensive universities in the world, while at the same time offers a small, personalized classroom experience.
 When students come to Ohio State Marion, they become part of the Buckeye family, and so will you.
 As parents and family members, your support is instrumental in making students a success here at Ohio State Marion.
 Below you will find plenty of information and tips on how to support your student in their college experience.

-Where can I find the latest information on COVID-19 policy and guidelines for students, faculty, staff, and visitors to campus?
+Where can I find the latest information on COVID-19 policies and guidelines for students, faculty, staff, and visitors to campus?

-Learn about how Ohio State is navigating COVID-19 together as Buckeyes at https://safeandhealth.osu.edu.
-Review the autumn reactivation plan, vaccinations, testing, masking guidelines, social distancing, and the latest announcements on steps and guidelines Ohio State has in place to keep the campus community as safe and healthy as possible.
+Learn about how Ohio State is navigating COVID-19 together as Buckeyes at https://safeandhealthy.osu.edu.
+Review plans, vaccination requirements, testing, masking guidelines, and the latest announcements…

 Generally, how can I help my student be successful?